 Through academic exchanges, overseas language immersion, and educational development programs, American Councils designs and administers innovative programs that broaden individual perspectives, increase knowledge, and deepen understanding.
 After being immersed in other countries and cultures, our participants become culturally aware citizens of the world, contributing to mutual understanding and successful international collaboration.

 From developing the first exchanges of Eurasian and American students and teachers in the 70s - to current initiatives supporting collaborative education between the U.S., Middle East, South America, Asia, and Africa - American Councils facilitates overseas experiences that create informed and empowered global citizens.
 Since 1974, American Councils has responded to the needs of the communities where we work with hundreds of robust, international education programs that include academic exchanges, language immersion, testing and assessment, professional training, community development, and scholarly research.

 - Teaching / Instruction

 - Orientation or Training

-- Volunteers are required to attend a training workshop to learn about the programs and gain an understanding of the criteria used to evaluate student applications.
+- Volunteers are required to attend a training workshop (6 hours spread over the course of one or two days) to learn about the programs and gain an understanding of the criteria used to evaluate student applications.